Nitrokey/nethsm/docs/clustering.md

 Then it can be removed by calling `DELETE /cluster/members/<id>`.
 If the node in question was still healthy, this will isolate it from the rest of the cluster and render it inoperable.

+### Software updates in clusters

+Future updates will be marked as "cluster-safe" (this should be the majority) or "cluster-unsafe".

+Cluster-safe updates can be applied to nodes that are part of a cluster without removing them from the cluster first.
+However as with all operations, you should ensure to do this on one node at a time, and in a cluster where removing a node does not go below the quorum (e.g. if the update fails).

+Cluster-unsafe updates must be applied to isolated nodes.
+You should dismantle the cluster (removing nodes one by one), factory reset all nodes but one, apply the update to every node, then make all reset nodes join the remaining node.

+Make sure to backup before such operations.

 ### Reconfiguring an existing cluster